QSSTechClub/infocomm-website/CONTRIBUTING.md

 ### For Repository Moderators

-1. Do not merge any files without the prior permission of the Sec2 Level Coordinator.
+1. Do not merge any files without the prior permission of the administartors of this repository.

 2. Do not abuse your administrative powers.